Pop duo Confetti’s candid “When I Grow Up” is a playful, youthful anthem overshadowed by growing pains and insecurities.

 I thought I’d have it all figured out by now…

 They never quite tell you when you’re officially a grown-up, do they?
 You’re a child, then you’re a young adult… but when exactly does the “young” tag fall off, leaving you a fully-grown, responsible, mature, and functioning member of society?
 Do we have a choice in the matter, or is it just something that happens over time, that we have no control or say over?

 What if I’m not ready yet?
-Twenty-somethings Bryce Fox and Daniel Weber tackle these existential questions in their band Confetti’s sophomore single: A playful, youthful anthem overshadowed by insecurities and anxiety, candid anthem “When I Grow Up” captures millennial growing pains.
+Two twenty-somethings tackle these existential questions in their band Confetti’s sophomore single: A playful, youthful anthem overshadowed by insecurities and anxiety, candid anthem “When I Grow Up” captures millennial growing pains.

 I wish I was ambitious,

 wish I had some luck